Styling Using ActiveStyles

 Styling.ActiveStyle.Colors

-Gum includes a Styling object which contains multiple Color values for default styling.
-For example the primary color can be changed using the following code:
+Gum includes a Styling object which contains multiple color values for default styling.
+For example the Primary color can be changed using the following code:

 Styling.ActiveStyle.Colors.Primary = Color.DarkGreen;

-The following properties exist:
+The following properties exist on Colors:

-Property
+Colors Property

 Used By